DimiG/myObjectiveCApps/README.md

 ### myObjectiveCApps folder

 * `StatBarApp`: This example shows the "Status Bar Application" example.
 This program is useless and usable only as education example.
-Shows window form by status bar menu click.<br>
+Shows window form by status bar menu click.

+* `All Applications`:<br>
    **Note :** This code is not well optimised.
 If any tips, write me about.<br>

-   * `All Applications`:<br>
    ***Requires :*** [Xcode][xcode] preinstalled, Mac OS 10.8 or Mac OS 10.9<br>
    ***Important:*** To distribute your compiled program you need an Intel processor for your destination Mac platform.